geotrev/undernet/app/docs/tooltips.md

 ## Disable Tooltip Arrow

-If you don't want to include the little arrow pointing toward your tooltip trigger, you can flip it off using the variable `$tooltip-arrows-enabled`.
+If you don't want to include the little arrow pointing toward your tooltip trigger, you can change it using the variable `$tooltip-arrows-enabled`.
 It is set to `true` by default.

-Alternatively, you can force the arrow to hide using the `has-no-arrow` class on the `tooltip` element.
+Alternatively, you can force the arrow to hide using the `has-no-arrow` class on the `tooltip-box` element.

 <span class="tooltip" data-tooltip="new-tooltip2">
   <button class="tooltip-trigger" data-target="new-tooltip2">Tooltip Button</button>